plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 }
 ```

-Now we have a reference to the `SYSTEM` page tables it would make sens to go for the `ntoskrnl` base address.
+Now we have a reference to the `SYSTEM` page tables it would make sense to go for the `ntoskrnl` base address.
 We have a reference to the `HalpLMStub` function which is at an offset to the base of §ntoskrnl§.
 In normal circumstances we might use WinDbg to find that offset but I want to explore how I could make it version independant.

 ## Discovering NTOSKRNL Base